See more in:

 Hurricane season is back, and it’s time to prepare.

-According to the National Oceanic and Atmospheric Administration (NOAA), this hurricane season is expected to be “near- or above-normal”—though not as bad as last year’s hurricane season.
-NOAA’s forecasters predict a 70 percent likelihood of 10 to 16 named storms, of which five to nine could become hurricanes this season.
+Prior to the start of the Atlantic hurricane season, the National Oceanic and Atmospheric Administration (NOAA) expected the 2018 hurricane season to be “near- or above-normal”—though not as bad as the previous year’s hurricane season.
+However, in August 2018, NOAA's forecasters lowered their prediction to a total of nine to 13 named storms, of which four to seven could become hurricanes, including zero to two major hurricanes.
 This is compared with the 2017 season, which produced 17 named storms, including 10 hurricanes—six of which became major hurricanes of Category 3 or above.